 FOR IMMEDIATE RELEASE: Sept.
 16, 2019

 (Vancouver, BC) The Canadian Mental Health Association Vancouver-Fraser Branch (CMHA VF) and the British Columbia Municipal Safety Association (BCMSA) have partnered to engage and inform firefighters in four areas crucial to their work: building psychological resiliency, trauma, psychological distress, and trauma-informed responses.
-This will be achieve through BCMSA offering CMHA’s program Resilient Minds: Building the Psychological Strength of Firefighters to both volunteer and career municipal firefighters across the province starting in January 2020.
+This will be achieved through BCMSA offering CMHA’s program Resilient Minds: Building the Psychological Strength of Firefighters to both volunteer and career municipal firefighters across the province starting in January 2020.

 Research has shown that firefighters are frequently exposed to distressing events and critical incidents such as motor vehicle accidents, burnt bodies, failed rescue attempts, threats to one’s own life, and completed suicides.
 This exposure can trigger posttraumatic stress reactions and increases their chances of developing a mental illness.
 Firefighters experience a 50% higher rate of marital problems and a 30% higher rate of death from suicide than the general population.
 A North America wide study in 2017 showed there were more deaths from suicide than ‘in-line-of-duty’ deaths among firefighters.

 Resilient Minds is a new workshop originally developed in a partnership between CMHA VF and the Vancouver Fire and Rescue Services.
 It was developed in response to the disturbing experience of firefighters and stress-related injuries outlined above.
 Resilient Minds uses CMHA’s “4R Action Toolkit” to build skills needed to reduce personal risks related to psychological impacts, and assist members of the public, colleagues and family who may be struggling with a mental health problem or be in a crisis.